 Artificial intelligence (AI) is beginning to revolutionize a wide range of industries, most notably the automotive industry.
 While self-driving cars are making many headlines, most experts agree it will still be many years before human drivers are off the roads.
 In 2017 alone, NHTSA reported more than 37,000 people were killed in car crashes in the US.
-One of our goals at Nauto is to develop the next generation intelligent driver safety system that can help save lives, today.
+One of our goals at Nauto is to develop the next generation driver behavior learning platform that can help save lives, today.

 Distracted Driving Detection